indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 **The problem with field injection is that you are allowed to instantiate a class in an invalid state**.
 The class does not force invariants.
 I personally feel that objects should be ready to be worked with after construction.
 Everything the object needs to do its job should be provided via the constructor.
 If the object needs a dependency to behave correctly, it seems only logical that it publicly advertises it as one of the required constructor parameters.
 It's like making a promise.
 As long as *you* provide me the required tools to work with, *I* make sure the job is done.

+Why would you want to be upfront about your collaborators, Steve Freeman & Nat Price (GOOS) have this to say:

+>Partially creating an object and then finishing it off by setting properties is brittle because the programmer has to remember to set all the dependencies.
+When the object changes to add new dependencies, the existing client code will still compile even though it no longer constructs a valid instance.
+At best this will cause a NullPointerException, at worst it will fail misleadingly.

 ## To hide or expose dependencies?

 When you use field injection, you're essentially [hiding dependencies](https://twitter.com/olivergierke/status/314704198908403713).
 Without looking at the source code, you don't really know what collaborators a class needs when you instantiate it.
 This job is left for the DI container.
 Now, whether this is a good thing or not, is another question.